 Zale Lipshy University Hospital: A 152-bed specialty hospital, it is one of the world's premier neurological treatment centers.

 Parkland Memorial Hospital: As Dallas County's only public hospital, this 983-bed facility has a large patient base.
-U.S. News & World Report has ranked Parkland among "America's Best Hospitals" for 18 consecutive years.
+U.S. News & World Report has consistently ranked Parkland among "America's Best Hospitals."

 Children's Medical Center Dallas: A private, nonprofit institution, Children's deals exclusively with children from birth to age 18.
 It has more than 400 beds and houses more than 50 specialty clinics.
 U.S. News & World Report has ranked Children's among the top hospitals nationwide in pediatric care.